 The university has more than one hundred student organisations, which enrich students' learning, personal development, and social life in numerous ways.
 The students who take up a position in the governing board of such organisations sometimes put their degree programme on a hold for a year.
 Others combine their board membership with their study.
-The aim of this minor is to provide both groups of students an opportunity to broaden and deepen their academic development by offering a teaching programme that exploits the unique opportunity that their special position in a governing board brings.
-One the one hand, this minor aims to familiarize such students with insights from governance sciences from which they may benefit in their role on such a board.
+The aim of this minor is to provide both groups of students an opportunity to broaden and deepen their academic development by offering a teaching programme that exploits the unique opportunity that their governing board positions bring.
+On the one hand, this minor aims to familiarize such students with insights from governance sciences from which they may benefit in their role on such a board.
 On the other hand, the minor takes advantage of the situation by using those positions and organisations as an object of study.
 For students an additional benefit may be that by completing this minor during their board year, they still obtain 15 course credits and may thus limit the delay in completing their degree programme.
+Furthermore, it provides a great opportunity to share experiences with members from other boards and reflect on these.

 The board minor comprises five components, each of which focuses on one particular theme.
-They are: (a) "Governance: an introduction", (b) "Governance: interdisciplinary perspectives"; (c) "Policy studies", (d) "Leadership theory and practice", and (e) "Student organisation research project".
+They are: (a) "Governance: an introduction", (b) "Governance: interdisciplinary perspectives"; (c)

+"Policy studies", (d) "Leadership theory and practice", and (e) "Student organisation research project".
 Each component includes several lectures and seminar meetings, in which the students meet with each other and the minor coordinator (or another lecturer) and discuss those topics on the basis of academic literature or small practical assignments.
 The latter are a combination of individual tasks and group assignments, varying in size and format (e.g. giving an oral presentation, holding an interview, designing a poster, or writing a report).
-Students are expected to participate in at least 70% of the weekly meetings and workshops.
-The course materials comprise a combination of prescribed academic literature and additional self-selected reading materials or other sources.
+The class meetings are scheduled in weeks 1-8 of each quarter and last 3 lecture hours.
+Students are expected to participate in at least 70% of the weekly meetings.
+The course materials comprise a combination of prescribed academic literature and self-selected reading materials or other sources.
 A series of workshops on academic skills and professional skills are integrated in the meetings.